McChoc/BlocInterpreter/README.md

 ### Commands

-Commands are the only way to interact with resources outside of C--.
+Commands are the only way to interact with resources outside of Bloc.
 They are not standardized and can be different in each implement and each platform.
 You should refer to the implementors website to know all available commands.
 Commands do not follow the same syntax as the rest of the language.
 They are defined by a name and a list of arguments separated by spaces.
 If you want an argument to contain spaces, you have to suround it with quotes to make a `string`.
 Every types of string literal can be used inside of commands.
 You can pass variables as arguments to command with the variable identifier `$`.
 They will be implicitly casted as strings.
 A variable can be interpreted as more than one argument if it contains spaces.
 You should use interpolated strings to guarentee that a variable will be a single argument.

 ```python
 /echo Hello;